ichthyosaurus/sailfish-patch/MANPAGE.md

 `-I, --inspect`
   Only with in combination with `--build`: do not actually build anything to allow inspecting configured build sources (RPM spec, diff, etc.).

+`-Id, --inspect-diff`
+  List changed files in a patch file, e.g. `unified_diff.patch`, and find source packages if an SSH connection is available.

 `-f, --force`
   Skip some safety checks